spatialos/gdk-for-unity/docs/get-started.md

         ├── schema.descriptor
 ```

-<%(Callout type="info" message="Note that while you are developing locally with the GDK you can skip building executables, since both of your workers can run in the editor.
+<%(Callout type="info" message="Note that while you are developing locally with the GDK you can skip building executables, because both of your workers can run in the Editor.
 To do this press `Ctrl+L` to start a local deployment, wait until you see a message that SpatialOS is ready, and then play the `FPS-Development` scene.")%>

 ## Uploading